 “No one will want to pay for your crappy game, you’re dreaming.”

 At some point, I harbored serious doubts.
 I was afraid I was going to fail, but I decided to ignore these prophets of doom.
 And I succeeded with my goal.
 I still remember that epic day when a tsunami of sales flooded my email inbox.
 It was awesome in every sense of the word.
-The game grossed around 70K through the years, which was plenty to let me believe that positive events can happen in the gaming industry.

 I dare to think things aren’t much different today.
 I’m striving to achieve another dream; create a JRPG from scratch on my own, without the use of stock assets.
 This time the goal and the risks are much bigger and is taking way longer than the first time.
 There is just far too much to learn—and to experience—in an age where technology and trends are exponentially speeding up.
 Most of the time I wish there’s a magical switch I can flip to make things go faster, but well, tenacity and patience are the only things that proved to do marvels for me so far.